thesheps/lemonade/README.md

 # Lemonade
 ### Because what's in a name, right? ###

 Lemonade is a [reasonably] easy-to-use feature-switching framework.
-It currently allows for features to be obtained via app/web.config files, a RESTful service, or alternatively via an Sql provider of your choice.
+It currently allows for features to be obtained via app/web.config files, a RESTful service, or alternatively via a data provider of your choice.

 You can get all you need to use Lemonade from the nuget feeds at